Keram Malicki-Sánchez: Virtual reality and immersive technology

-Malicki-Sanchez has been invited to speak about Virtual Reality and its effects on society at Techweek Toronto, the Canadian National Exhibition, and Cinegear Expo, ideacity.
+Malicki-Sanchez has lectured or presented on Virtual Reality and its effects on society at Techweek Toronto, the Canadian National Exhibition, and Cinegear Expo, ideacity, SIGGRAPH, PXR, and in articles for the New Yorker, CBC Radio and other mainstream media.

-In 2020, Keram's essays were published in two books: Handbook of Research on the Global Impacts and Roles of Immersive Media, edited by Jacquelyn Ford Morie and Kate McCallum, and Dyscorpia: Future Intersections of the Body and Technology.
-Also in 2020, Malicki-Sanchez moved the VRTO conference online, creating a multi-platform experience he coined 'The Flotilla'.
+In 2020, during the Covid-19 pandemic, Malicki-Sanchez launched a company called Spatialized Events, so as to move his terrestrial events into virtual space using WebXR.
+The VRTO conference ran for four straight weeks in a custom build of Mozilla Hubs, that he coined 'The Flotilla', inspired by Neal Stephenson's novel Snow Crash.
 It used a video-streaming conference app, the Mozilla Hubs web VR platform running custom code on the Amazon Web Services cloud and hosted a micro summit on accessibility.

+Later that year, working with lead developer James Baicoianu, he designed a variety 3D worlds for the Festival of International Virtual & Augmented Reality Stories virtual events using threejs and Blender, and JanusXR, and open source mult8user framework Web-based Virtual Reality engine.
+The result was a virtual 360 theater that could play stereoscopic 5.7k spherical video with ambisonic audio, VOIP, and video chat (all programmed using the elation engine and powered by JanusWeb and AWS.
+Malicki-Sanchez developed interfaces and tools to create a solution that could be licensed to 3rd party festivals and conferences.
+Eighty per cent of the codebase used JavaScript and the JanusXR codebase, with the remainder being CSS, PHP, and HTML.

-In October 2020, Malicki-Sanchez was interviewed by podcaster Kent Bye on Voices of VR about the creation of a 4k 360-degree screening space in WebXR for the FIVARS festival.
+In October 2020, Malicki-Sanchez was interviewed by podcaster Kent Bye on Voices of VR about the creation of the 5.7k 360-degree screening space in WebXR for the FIVARS festival.
 They discussed how, for FIVARS 2021, he created various 3D environments with Blender modelling software and brought them to life using the JanusWeb engine, JavaScript and WebXR and co-developed an immersive 3-screen theater for the web-based event.
 He was interviewed a second time by Bye to discuss how to curate an international festival for WebXR in 2021 when FIVARS opened its first event in West Hollywood.